jon-harper/OmniBox/readme.md

 I had a catastrophic failure of multiple BIGTREETECH SKR 2 boards in a row.
 I print a lot of ABS, which means controlling an enclosure with lights, fans, etc.--and that equates to a lot of buck converters.

 BIGTREETECH's Octopus 1.1 is a solid board that provides ample power sources and signal pins.
 It also (so far) hasn't blown out any of my equipment or itself.
-Unfortunately, Steve Burcham's control cases didn't quite fit my needs or the Octopus.
-This is my second attempt at creating a control case around the Octopus centered around the footprint used by Steve's V3/V5 cases.
-In the process, I redesigned the entirety from scratch, keeping compatibility only with the original display screens.
+Unfortunately, the existing control cases I had printed didn't the Octopus; I also had a few ideas for changes and improvements, as well.
+This is my second attempt at creating a control case for the Octopus centered around the footprint used by Steve's V3 cases.
+Since the source is not availabe for the base or main body, I redesigned the case from scratch, keeping compatibility only with the original display screens.
 Lids should be easy to modify to fit, as they maintain the same overall dimensions.

 ## Components

-The component set should be familiar to anyone who has printed one of Steve Burcham's cases:
+The component set should be familiar to anyone who has printed one of Steve's two-piece cases:

 - Base: front and back
 - Main body: front with screen; back with board, bucks, and fans